abdulhannanali/deep-seal/README.md

 ### deepSeal(o)

-Calls `Object.seal` recursively on all unfrozen properties that are functions or objects.
+Calls `Object.seal` recursively on all unsealed properties that are functions or objects.

 #### Parameters
 - o (function or object, Object.seal is going to be applied on)